tafax/angular-digest-auth/README.md

 }
 ````

-You can use the `authEvents` service to handle the events and do your own tasks.
+Use the `authEvents` service to handle the events and do your own tasks.
 For example, with
-`authEvents.getEvent('signin.error')` you can handle if an error appears in the login procedure and
+`authEvents.getEvent('login.error')` you can handle if an error appears in the login procedure and
 afterwards you can notify this error in your view to the user.
 Also you can specify your events.
 ````javascript